juanpablocruz/react-searchbox/README.md

 ## Configuration

-react-searchbox accepts the following configuration options:
+react-searchbox-needleman accepts the following configuration options:

 - pool (required): an array of strings to search from.
 - onSelect (required): the callback to be called when the user selects an option from the suggestions. ``(value: string):void ``